aliyun-beta/aliyun-oss-go-sdk/README.md

   - named options for setting headers & parameters
 * Easily extensible
   - clean and orthogonal implementation
+  - users can extend the SDK when a new API method is supported
 * No third party dependencies

 Documentation